nlesc-recruit/PowerSensor3/_sources/INSTALLATION_DEVICE.md.txt

 After connecting all relevant power cable, connect the microcontroller to a USB port on the host.
 After making sure that everything is connected correctly, turn on the host system.

 ## Building the firmware
-We provide pre-built binaries [here](https://github.com/nlesc-recruit/PowerSensor3/releases) for default configurations using either an STM32F401 or STM32F407 microcontrollers.
+We provide pre-built binaries [here](https://github.com/nlesc-recruit/PowerSensor3/releases) for default configurations using either any of the supported microcontrollers.
 For non-default settings or other customizations, the firmware can be built with the Arduino toolkit as outlined in this section.
 Note that the pre-built binaries use a modified USB transmit buffer size, see the [USB Buffer size](#usb-buffer-size) section.

 The firmware is dependent on a few Arduino tools, these should be installed before continueing.
 First the [arduino-cli](https://github.com/arduino/arduino-cli) package can be installed on Linux via: